fruktorum/DevinoPushSDK-iOS/README.md

 - Creating an Explicit App ID in [Identifiers](https://developer.apple.com/account/resources/identifiers/list)
 - Generating a new APNs certificate for your application in [Certificates](https://developer.apple.com/account/resources/certificates/list)
 - Creating the Development and Distribution Provisioning Profile in [Profiles](https://developer.apple.com/account/resources/profiles/list)
+- Creating the App Group ID in [Identifiers -> AppGroups](https://developer.apple.com/account/resources/identifiers/list/applicationGroup) (AppGroupID is required for your application and NotificationExtension to exchange important data through a common data container, remember this ID for further integration steps)

 ### Adding DevinoSDK to your Xcode project
 1. Move **DevinoSDK.framework** to the Frameworks project folder: